ujjwal-9/ujjwal-9.github.io/writings.md

 ---

 ## Blogs

+[*Introduction to Lean*](articles/21/intro-to-lean)<br/>It's a short introduction to lean theorem prover.
+It first part of the series covering Simple Type Theory and simple proof of infinitude of primes to give a feel of how it works.

 [*How to read HeadCT?*](articles/21/how-to-read-head-ct)<br/>This blog reflects on how to read head CT scans and what are different types of bleeds?

 [*Brain Anatomy using CT Scans*](articles/21/ct-brain-anatomy)<br/> What is a CT scan?
 Brain components visible in CT scan and their relevance.